Frequently asked questions and answers

 - You are not paid if you are not working, but you may “free ski/ride” when not on duty

 - There is no time clock to punch – you keep track of your daily activities and submit a timesheet that is verified by a supervisor

-- If there is no work, or you are released from duty for your shift(s), you may leave for the day or night or go free-riding
+- If there is no work, or you are released from duty for your shift(s), you may leave or go free-riding

 - If you do not work on a scheduled day due to low business volumes, that still counts towards a scheduled shift

 - You are paid for any “show up” time for lessons a minimum of 30-60 minutes per shift – sometimes longer if we ask you to standby for additional time

 - We provide the training for you to become a PSIA-AASI certified instructor

 - This is voluntary training time – we do not pay for your certification training clinic attendance

 - You pay for PSIA-AASI Membership Dues (annually) and the certification exam yourself